GuicoRM/Final-Project-DE2/README.md

 1. **START**

 This is the initial state.
-Door will be close (relay), state LEDs will be off, speaker will be mute and there will display welcome message on LCD screen:
+Door will be closed (relay), state LEDs will be off, speaker will be mute and welcome message on LCD screen will be displayed:

 ![Captura](https://user-images.githubusercontent.com/71753644/102140762-0b29bf80-3e60-11eb-9cc1-5cc54c87a2e5.PNG)